Over Eating & Binge Eating Disorder

 (ask myself what I'm actually hungry, or thirsty, for; and then if possible, letting myself have it.)

-- Eat at least a few bites of each meal mindfully:
+- Eat at least a few bites of each meal mindfully as a mindful eating exercise:

 - slowly, without distractions, sitting down, with a plate even for a tiny snack